Playing at home

-There’s lots of ways your kids can release their energy indoors – and hopefully keep the walls and furniture intact in the process!
+There’s lots of ways your kids can release their energy indoors.

 - The NHS has some suggestions for family-friendly indoor games that can get those muscles working and the heart rate jumping.

-- 15 Ways to keep kids active indoors even if you don’t have much space.
+- Today’s Parent: 15 Ways to keep kids active indoors even if you don’t have much space,

-- And yes, there is a really YouTube section for everything.
-There are a whole range of exercise videos for kids.
+- There are a whole range of exercise videos for kids.
 Why not try Cosmic Kids Yoga, Just Dance, or Jumpstart Jonny?

 One of the best activities for relaxing, learning and using your imagination at any age is reading.

-You can register online to become a member of the libraries in your area for free, and some councils now have a range of digital books and audiobooks which you can access from your own home.
+Libraries are free to join and you can register online.
+Some councils now have a range of digital books and audiobooks which you can access from your own home.
 There are also free and very cheap e-books available from other websites.